Create annually recurring charges

 Creating and issuing an annual subscription to users is a multiple-step process:

 - A merchant starts a merchant trigger that includes the subscription, such as an app installation or a service plan upgrade.

-confirmationUrl, where the merchant is redirected to accept or decline the subscription.
+confirmationUrl, where the merchant accepts or declines the subscription charge.

-- When the merchant accepts the subscription, they're redirected to the
+- When the merchant accepts the subscription charge, they're redirected to the

-returnUrlspecified by your app when the app issued the subscription.
+returnUrlspecified by your app when the app created the subscription.

-- If the subscription is declined, then Shopify redirects the merchant to the Shopify admin, and provides a notification message that shows the app subscription was declined.
+- If the merchant declines the subscription charge, then Shopify redirects the merchant to the Shopify admin, and provides a notification message that shows the app subscription charge was declined.

 You can use the

 appSubscriptionCreate mutation to create an annual subscription.
 You can specify the details of the plan by using the